 Nowhere else in the world are there as many well-preserved wooden wrecks as in the Baltic Sea.
 Tens of thousands of ships and boats rest on the sea bottom.
 Wrecked for different reasons, carrying different loads and bound for different destinations, they rest quietly here like time capsules from different epochs.
 The wrecks have many stories to tell about the history of the Baltic countries, and more and more of them are being discovered thanks to new technology.
-At the end of 2020, a new museum dedicated to this underwater cultural heritage will open on the island of Djurgården in Stockholm: VRAK - Museum of Wrecks.
+In 2021, a new museum dedicated to this underwater cultural heritage will open on the island of Djurgården in Stockholm: VRAK - Museum of Wrecks.

 The Maritime Museum brought the history of wrecks to the surface